Newport driver summonsed for hitting pedestrian at Bucksport festival

 Monica Audibert, 27, of Newport, Maine, was issued summonses for imprudent speed and failure to yield to a pedestrian at a crosswalk, Bucksport Police Chief Sean Geagan said.

-The accident occurred just after the festival’s fireworks display ended at about 9:45 p.m.
+The incident occurred just after the festival’s fireworks display ended at about 9:45 p.m.
 Saturday, according to Schmand and Bucksport police Sgt.
 David Winchester.

 Audibert’s four-door sedan struck Michaela Schmand, 19, of Dover-Foxcroft, on Main Street in Bucksport as Schmand and her boyfriend, Matthew Vincent, walked in the crosswalk in front of Wahl’s Dairy Port, according to police.